The $U(1)_{L_\mu-L_\tau}$ breaking phase transition, muon $g-2$, dark matter, collider and gravitational wave: breaking phase transition

 \subsection{The thermal effective potential}

-In order to examine phase transition, we first take $h_1$, $h_2$, and $X_r$ as the field configurations, and obtain the field dependent masses of the scalars ($h$, $S$, $X_R$, $X_I$), the Goldstone boson ($G,~\omega,~G^{\pm}$), the gauge boson, and fermions.
+In order to examine PT, we first take $h_1$, $h_2$, and $X_r$ as the field configurations, and obtain the field dependent masses of the scalars ($h$, $S$, $X_R$, $X_I$), the Goldstone boson ($G,~\omega,~G^{\pm}$), the gauge boson, and fermions.
 The field dependent masses of scalars are given

 with

 The field dependent masses of gauge boson are

 The field dependent masses of vector-like lepton are